taylordeckard/blog/content/posts/wordle.md

   }
 }
 ```
-3. Finds the number of days since May 5, 2021 and uses that to get the current day's answer.
+3. Finds the number of days since June 19, 2021 and uses that to get the current day's answer.
 {{< codepen hash="mdpgWBK" user="taylordeckard" >}}

 From this point, all that is left is to write the CLI and game logic.
 I chose to use [commander.js](https://github.com/tj/commander.js), which is a nice wrapper for argument parsing and command execution.
 Basic setup looks like this: